juniorguru/teemup/README.md

 -   Create a version tag: `git tag vX.Y.Z`
 -   Push the tag: `git push --tags`
 -   Publish to PyPI: `poetry publish`

+**Note:** If there are no upcoming events, choose a different Meetup page for testing.
+Do not remove live testing from the repository!
+The whole purpose of the library is to be up-to-date with the current website.
+It must be monitored every day and fixed as soon as it breaks.

 ## Why